aptech/docs/docs/CR-dtvnormal.rst

 ----------------
 .. function:: dtvnormal(t)

-    :param t: 1x8 date and time vector that has one or more elements outside the normal range.
+    :param t:
-    :type t: TODO
+    :type t: 1x8 date and time vector that has one or more elements outside the normal range

     :returns: d (*TODO*), Normalized 1x8 date and time vector.